 Don't shoot the messenger but did you know that the Lifelong Vitality Supplements purchased from the US Warehouse are not the same as the AU/NZ version of the supplements?
 Truth.
-They are very different formulations.
+They are quite different formulations across certain key nutrients and their use of excipient or technical ingredients as they are sometimes referred to as.

 For any doTerra customer based in Australia or New Zealand, we have the great flexibility of being able to order from both the Australian and USA warehouses.
 Just like Canadians have the option of ordering from the Canada or USA warehouses.